PhysioMimix™ OOC Microphysiological Systems

 Which of our microphysiological systems meets your needs?

-Generate Liver-on-a-chip models that mimic the human liver microarchitecture using the PhysioMimix Liver plate.
+Generate Liver-on-a-chip models that mimic the human liver microarchitecture using the PhysioMimix Liver-12 plate.

 Generate barrier models (such as Gut- or Lung-on-a-chip) on Transwell® inserts using the PhysioMimix Barrier plate.

-Providing additional functionality, the multi-organ system enables you to interconnect our liver model with an additional organ, such as the gut or lung, using the PhysioMimix Dual-organ plate.
+Providing additional functionality over the Single-organ Standard System, the multi-organ variant enables you to interconnect our liver model with an additional organ, such as the gut or lung,

 By mimicking how organs interact and communicate as part of a complex system, you benefit from a deeper human-specific mechanistic understanding of disease states and drug behavior.